invoiceradar/plugins/README.md

 #### Wait for Navigation (`waitForNavigation`)

-Waits for the page to finish navigating.
-Timeout is optional and defaults to 15 seconds.
+Waits for the page navigation to happen.
+This step will not wait for the page to be fully loaded.
+Use the [waitForNetworkIdle](#wait-for-network-idle-waitfornetworkidle) step for that purpose.
+Timeout is optional and defaults to 10 seconds

 ```json
 {